-The Dell Inspiron Gaming Desktop comes to the rescue when you are a Ryzen fanatic, but there is a cheaper option with lesser RAM available if that is what you prefer.
+The Dell Inspiron 5676 comes to the rescue when you are a Ryzen fanatic, but there is a cheaper option with lesser RAM available if that is what you prefer.

 At the very beginning, the out-of-the-ordinary shape of the chassis is what you lay your eyes on.

 There isn’t a fancy RGB flair or things like a glass panel to show off what’s inside, but the Dell logo does glow when you turn on the PC.

 A blue LED lighting is visible though through the lower section of the case.